15th National Black Writers Conference

 Brooklyn, NY 11225

-- Explore the ways in which the subjects of racial identity, sexuality, and social commentary as well as historical representations of Black experiences or culture are expressed or expanded in the original works created by contemporary Black playwrights and screenwriters for today’s audiences.
+- The ways in which the subjects of racial identity, sexuality, and social commentary—as well as historical representations of Black experiences or culture—are expressed or expanded in the original works created by contemporary Black playwrights and screenwriters.

-- With reference to selected works of notable writers such as Chimamanda Ngozie Adichie (Half a Yellow Sun) James Baldwin (If Beale Street Could Talk), Toni Morrison (Beloved), Ntozake Shange (for colored girls who have considered suicide/when the rainbow is enuf), Alice Walker (The Color Purple), or those of other writers of fiction and creative nonfiction, discuss the ways in which the transformation of the text from a novel to a play or screenplay impacts the dramatic play or screenplay.
+- The ways in which the transformation of the text from a novel to a play or screenplay impacts the play or screenplay.
+References to selected works of notable writers such as Chimamanda Ngozie Adichie (Half a Yellow Sun) James Baldwin (If Beale Street Could Talk), Toni Morrison (Beloved), Ntozake Shange (for colored girls who have considered suicide/when the rainbow is enuf), Alice Walker (The Color Purple), or those of other writers of fiction and creative nonfiction are strongly encouraged.

 Please include the following:

 - Your name and contact information on the title page.
 [Phone, e-mail]

 - Short academic bio of no more than 50 words.